 - A Refresh When condition on an included section.
-For more information, see Using the Condition Builder to configure dynamic UI actions.
+For more information, see Condition builder.

 - Post Value — This setting posts the property value to the clipboard and refreshes the cell's contents.
 This action is triggered by OnChange or OnBlur of the field and prior to any other event (such as a click action) initiated from a control, or from the calculation of expressions.
 For example: a pxButton control refreshes another section using an activity that requires three updated properties before the control can update the target section.
 When the user clicks the button, the properties are posted to the clipboard and are synchronized with the activity.
 In most cases, the properties are already on the clipboard when the button is clicked.